 Sheridan is a medium-sized city located in the state of Wyoming.
 With a population of 17,873 people and six constituent neighborhoods, Sheridan is the sixth largest community in Wyoming.

-Unlike some cities, Sheridan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sheridan are a mix of both white- and blue-collar jobs.
+Sheridan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sheridan is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Sheridan who work in office and administrative support (11.87%), management occupations (10.50%), and sales jobs (7.90%).

 In terms of college education, Sheridan is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.02% of adults in Sheridan have a college degree.